Back-to-School SKINCARE review

 HYALURONIC ACID is known for its ability to moisturize skin and prevent aging.
 When applied directly to the skin in a cream or serum, hyaluronic acid is a great moisturizer because it’s a water magnet; it rests on the skin's surface, where it both attracts airborne water vapor & retains water delivered to the skin via creams & circulation.
 It also prevents evaporation, so all that water can plump & moisturize skin.

-AHA's Alpha-hydroxy acids are naturally occurring acids derived from sugars of specific plants: glycolic (sugarcane), lactic (milk), tartaric (grapes), citric (citrius fruits), malic (apples) and mandelic (bitter almonds).
-These acids dissolve the glue that binds dead skin cells together.
-They accelerate the elimination of dead cells, encourage the rise of new, well moisturized ones, and reduce blemishes and fine lines.
+AHAs Alpha-hydroxy acids are naturally occurring acids derived from sugars of specific plants: glycolic (sugarcane), lactic (milk), tartaric (grapes), citric (citrius fruits), malic (apples) and mandelic (bitter almonds).
+These gentle yet effective acis dissolve the bonds that hold dull, dead skin cells on the surface, promoting their renewal.
+The result is smoother, hydrated skin with improved clarity, diminished blemishes, and softened fine lines.